FranckyU/FranckyU/README.md

 My core skills orbit around Full-Stack SaaS platforms engineering.

-I took role as **Senior/Lead/CTO** working with great people and great companies for the past 8+ years, working fully remote from GMT+3 for companies around the :earth_americas: stretching from US-PST to far east Asia.
+I took role as **Senior/Lead/CTO** working with great people and great companies for the past 8+ years.
+I work fully remote from GMT+3 collaborating with teams around the :earth_americas: stretching from US-PST to far-east Asia.

 My latest **Founding-Engineer** endeavors can be seen at [Apidojo](https://apidojo.com) and [Conflexity](https://conflexity.com)